ruchirs/application/README.md

 6. The Server and Front-end portal have started.

 7. To run the test, execute the command `npm run test` inside both of the directories.

+8. When using the portal,
+    a. select the pizza and toppings, the price is calculated dynamically.
+    b. fill in the address.
+    c. validate the card component.
+    Test Card Number : 4111 1111 1111 1111